If we haven’t met, perhaps I should introduce myself.

 How We Are Different

 We view your business holistically.
-While there are many consultants who are specialists for a particular function — a sales guru, branding expert, demand generation whiz who know their domain — we look at your whole business.
+While there are many consultants who are specialists for a particular function — a sales guru, branding expert, demand generation whiz, leadership coach, etc. who know their domain — we look at your whole business.
 We start with a clear identification of your target customer and the problem or challenge they have.
 We talk to them about their goals and pain points, and how satisfied they are with how they solve their problems today.
 We assess how all your functions — sales, marketing, engineering, services, customer success, technical support — align to address the customer’s problem.
 This means when we’re interviewing a customer about their buying process, we’re thinking about your market segmentation, sales process, positioning, competition, market sizing, product, services, customer experience, technical support, partnerships, and more.
 We can see what changes are needed across functions to deliver business outcomes to customers, and what’s required to get everyone in alignment.

 Our strategies are grounded in reality.
 We go to your workplace, or ideally your customers’ sites, to get first-hand understanding of how people are working, their needs and existing solutions.
 We grab a shovel, or put the headset on, or do whatever the people who are “doing the work” are doing.
 We see too many companies (and consultants) drawing conclusions and developing strategies without talking to employees and customers.
 With us, you get strategies grounded in reality, where the rubber meets the road.